carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 {: .bash}

 Output: screenshot of the bottom of the output showing there were 95,767 mentions of kittens on twitter in the 7 days before the command was run.

-Try counting mentions of "big data", "archives", "research", or "interdisciplinary".
+Try counting

-### Alternate:
+mentions of the words poker, golf, basketball, baseball, and football.
+Aggregate then counts together by day.
+Can we use these results to imagine what sports are most popular on Sports Twitter?
+Discuss.

+## Filtered Stream
+Collecting tweets in realtime
+We will do in episode 7: collecting tweets in

+## Recent Search
+This endpoint gathers the most recent 6 days of a search string that you pass to the API via twarc.
+Let's gather all the recent mentions of the UCSB Library.

+Both filter and search use Twitter's advanced search syntax.
+We can use a little Boolean logic to make sure we cast a wide net, ie: that we search a variety of text strings and hashtags.

+`!twarc2 counts --granularity "day"
+        --text "(#UCSBLibrary OR UCSBLibrary OR
+                 ucsblibrary OR #ucsblibrary OR
+                 davidsonlibrary OR #davidsonlibrary)"`

+Is it worth doing the OR's?
+For sure.
+Twitter is case sensitive, and we really are string searching, so the hashtag counts.

+`!twarc2 counts --granularity "day" --text "(#UCSBLibrary OR UCSBLibrary)"`

+## Big Data
-#### What's a lot?
+### What's a lot?
 Getting a sense of the scale of the conversation on Twitter is important.
 When you are starting out, you won't have much idea about how many tweets a search will return.
 With a monthly limit of 500,000 tweets, it's good to use the Recent Tweet Counts endpoint to do some exploratory searching.

 We got almost 100,000 kitten tweets.
 That's a healthy amount of data to analyze.
-Take a look at the counts for 'Biden', 'Baseball', 'Beyonce', and 'Ukraine'.
-We will aggregate by day and run everything from one cell.

-Judging by the results, can we perhaps judge that politics Twitter is larger or smaller than sports twitter?

-`!twarc2 counts --text "(Ukraine OR ukraine)" --granularity "day"`

-## Filtered Stream
-Collecting tweets in realtime
-We will do in episode 7: collecting tweets in
-## Recent Search
-talk-and-type mentions of UCSB Library the text string and hashtag.
-ie: collect 2 more datasets
+We also compared the numbers on Sports Twitter--second in size perhaps only to Politics Twitter.

+But just how big is Twitter?
+Try running these counts:

+## What's a lot?
+!twarc2 counts --text "dog" --granularity "day" !twarc2 counts --text "cat" --granularity "day" !twarc2 counts --text "amazon" --granularity "day" !twarc2 counts --text "right" --granularity "day" !twarc2 counts --text "good" --granularity "day"

+It looks like any English word that is used on Twitter more than 10 million times a week on Twitter is a fairly non-specific search.

+That should give us a pretty good idea that for research use, 500,000 tweets is plenty to handle.
+And again: if you need more, there is a elevated level of access for more high-powered academics.

 ## Pipeline: jsonl > csv > wc
 Just like we should keep track of how many tweets we download at any given time,